cjkcr/x-mcp/README.md

 ### What's New in This Fork
 - ✅ **Reply to tweets functionality** - Create draft replies and reply directly to existing tweets
 - ✅ **Retweet functionality** - Simple retweets and quote tweets with comments
+- ✅ **Media functionality** - Upload images, videos, GIFs with alt text support
+- ✅ **Tweet retrieval functionality** - Get tweet content, search tweets, batch retrieve multiple tweets
-- ✅ **Enhanced draft management** - Improved draft preservation on publish failure, support for quote tweet drafts
+- ✅ **Enhanced draft management** - Improved draft preservation on publish failure, support for all draft types
 - ✅ **Better error handling** - More detailed error messages and recovery options

 Special thanks to the original author for creating the foundation of this MCP server!